onqtam/headjack/docs/quotes_and_notes/BOOK_QUOTES.md

 >
 > It is a mistake to conceive of choice and decision-making as a process of selecting from existing options according to a fixed formula.
 That omits the most important element of decision-making, namely the creation of new options.
 Good policies are hard to vary, and therefore conflicting policies are discrete and cannot be arbitrarily mixed.
 Just as rational thinking does not consist of weighing the justifications of rival theories, but of using conjecture and criticism to seek the best explanation, so coalition governments are not a desirable objective of electoral systems.
 They should be judged by Popper’s criterion of how easy they make it to remove bad rulers and bad policies.
 That designates the plurality voting system as best in the case of advanced political cultures." - [The Beginning of Infinity, by David Deutsch](https://www.goodreads.com/book/show/10483171-the-beginning-of-infinity)

-> "Chapter 15: The Evolution of Culture
+> "**Chapter 15: The Evolution of Culture**
 >
 > ...
 Although we do not know exactly how creativity works, we do know that it is itself an evolutionary process within individual brains.
 For it depends on conjecture (which is variation) and criticism (for the purpose of selecting ideas).
-So, somewhere inside brains, blind vari - ations and selections are adding up to creative thought at a higher level of emergence.
+So, somewhere inside brains, blind variations and selections are adding up to creative thought at a higher level of emergence.
 >
 > ...
 But merely being present in a mind does not automatically get a meme expressed as behaviour: the meme has to compete for that privilege with other ideas – memes and non-memes, about all sorts of subjects – in the same mind.
 And merely being expressed as behaviour does not automatically get the meme copied into a recipient along with other memes: it has to compete for the recipients’ attention and acceptance with all sorts of behaviours by other people, and with the recipient’s own ideas.
 >